Sofias-ai/mcp-monday/README.md

 ### Server connection error

 Verify that:
-- The server is running
+- The server is running (check the logs in monday_server.log)
-- Environment variables are correctly configured
+- Environment variables are correctly configured in .env
 - Your Monday.com API key has the necessary permissions
+- The board ID exists and is accessible with your API key

+### Windows encoding issues

+If you encounter encoding problems on Windows, the server automatically configures binary mode and UTF-8 encoding for stdin/stdout.
+If problems persist, check your terminal's encoding settings.

 ## 📝 Development